 To achieve outcomes that matter to local people, the City Corporation is able to draw from expertise in the wide-ranging areas of services it provides and establish effective and strong partnership working, for example, through the Safer City Partnership.

-Those reforms did not apply to the City, although a decision was taken last year to strengthen the City’s own structures for policing governance in the light of the changes taking place elsewhere and in recognition of the increased demands on the City’s role as a police authority.
+Those reforms did not apply to the City, although a decision was taken to strengthen the City’s own structures for policing governance in the light of the changes taking place elsewhere and in recognition of the increased demands on the City’s role as a Police Authority.